sem22-dev/React-TypeScript-dictionary-app/README.md

-# React Dictionary Web App
+# React Dictionary Web App with TypeScript
 This is a React dictionary web app that allows users to search for word definitions.

 Live demo here :  https://react-dictionary-sem.vercel.app/